 - a medium bunch of parsley

-Heat the remaining tablespoon of oil in another pan.
-Cook the green onions, garlic and mushrooms for 2 or 3 minutes.
-Add the tomatoes, white wine, herbs and ½ teaspoon paprika powder and cook on low for 7-8 minutes.
+- Heat the remaining tablespoon of oil in another pan.
+Cook the green onions, garlic, and mushrooms for 2 or 3 minutes.
+Add the tomatoes, white wine, herbs, and ½ teaspoon paprika powder and cook on low heat for 7-8 minutes.

 - Chop the ham and add it to the pan.
 Continue cooking for about 2 or 3 minutes.
 Adjust the taste with salt and pepper.
 Crumble the fried bacon on top and sprinkle with lots of chopped parsley.

 - Divide the potatoes on plates and top with the vegetable and ham sauce.
 Serve immediately with white cabbage salad or carrot salad, for instance.